kaushikchakram/IBM-Data-Sci-Prof-Coursera/README.md

 **The course number and the folders are numbered correspondingly, so you can use that to navigate to the specific course folders.**

-The courses overall, provide a framework for the leaner to get accustomed to the concepts and workflows of a Data Scientist.
+The courses overall, provide a framework for the learner to get accustomed to the concepts and workflows of a Data Scientist.
 Once accustomed to these concepts, the learner can then apply these skills to a Research/Business Question.
 Courses 1-9 essentially introduces the learner to these concepts, eventually culminating to **Course 10** `Applied Data Science Capstone` wherein all the skills are tested on a project about SpaceX.

 ----